ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  DMARC Policy Discovery {#dmarc-policy-discovery}

-For policy discovery, a DNS Tree Walk starts at the domain found in the RFC5322.From header of the message being evaluated.
+For policy discovery, first query for a DMARC policy record at the name created by prepending the label "\_dmarc" to the RFC5322.From domain of the message being evaluated.
+If no valid DMARC policy record is found there, then perform a DNS Tree Walk starting at the appropriate name as described in (#dns-tree-walk).
+If the RFC5322.From domain has five or fewer labels, the starting point for the tree walk will be the immediate parent domain of the RFC5322.From domain; otherwise, the starting point will be the name produced by shortening the RFC5322.From domain to its four rightmost labels.

 The DMARC policy to be applied to the message will be the record found at of the following locations, listed from highest preference to lowest:

 * The RFC5322.From domain
 * The Organizational Domain (as determined by a separate DNS Tree Walk) of the